survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-T> Our current implementation of `Editable` encapsulates its `editing` state.
-This makes it impossible to control outside of the component.
-One way to resolve this issue would be to eliminate the internal state and provide enough API to control it.
-This would mean controlling `editing` state through a prop and allowing the consumer to react to the editing states through hooks, such as `onBeginEdit` and `onFinishEdit`.

 ### Pointing `Notes` to `Editable`

 Next, we need to make *Notes.jsx* point at the new component.
 We'll need to alter the import and the component name at `render()`: